Skip to Content

 Step 4: Clean up corners and edges

-For the corners, I simply cut the sheet about there the corner would hit and tried to line them up as best as I could.
-You can see that here.
+For the inner corners, I simply cut the sheet about where the corner would hit and tried to line them up as best as I could.
+You can see that below.
 It isn’t perfect, but I knew I’d be covering it up, so I wasn’t too worried about it.

 corner where the peel and stick backsplash meets